Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

-To check the structure of a RUS program, the core step is to verify the loop's termination condition.
+To check the structure of an RUS program, the core step is to verify the loop's termination condition.
 This condition is usually a predicate involving several classical variables, some of which may relate to the measurement results.
 Since we are only concerned with the program structure in this task, we can adopt a \textit{classical-quantum separation} approach.
-Note that measurement is the only way for the quantum part to influence the classical part, and the condition relies only on the classical variables.
+Note that measurement is the only way for the quantum part to influence the classical part, and the condition relies only on the classical variables\footnote{Although measurement statements are allowed in the condition, their values are essentially classical.}.
 Therefore, we can replace each measurement statement with a controllable classical parameter and remove all quantum parts to construct a testable substitute program that is purely classical and retains the structure of the original program.
 We can then perform the structure checking on this substitute program.
 An example of classical-quantum separation is shown in Example~\ref{example:CQsep}.
+We refer to the substitute program as a \texttt{test double}.
+It accomplishes the testing objective and is more straightforward to test compared to the original program.

-If the programming language supports WA syntax (such as Q\#), the correctness of the WA structure is ensured by the language itself, and there is no need to check it separately.
-However, if the language does not support WA syntax, programmers need to implement three parts $U$, $V$, and $U^{-1}$, respectively.
+If the programming language supports syntax for $U^{-1}VU$ structure (such as Q\#), the correctness of the $U^{-1}VU$ structure is ensured by the language itself, and there is no need to check it separately.
+However, if the language does not support, programmers need to implement three parts $U$, $V$, and $U^{-1}$, respectively.
 In this case, we need to ensure that the manual uncomputation is correct, i.e., $U^{-1}U = I$.
-This task can be transformed into an identity-checking problem.
+This task can be transformed into an identity-checking problem mentioned in Section~\ref{subsubsec:SubroutineRelation}.

 \begin{example} The classical-quantum separation for Listing~\ref{list:random}.

 In Listing~\ref{list:random}, we see a program with a RUS structure.
 The measurement statement is on Line 8, and \texttt{m} is the corresponding classical variable.
 Furthermore, \texttt{m} is also part of the termination condition (Line 9).
 To maintain classical-quantum separation, an additional parameter, \texttt{set\_inner\_m}, is introduced.
 We replace the measurement statement with this parameter and remove all quantum components to create the substitute.
 The code for the substitute is provided in Listing~\ref{list:CQsep}. \end{example}